Histoire(s) du cinéma: Content

 Histoire(s) du cinéma is conceived as a cinematic painting that brings together the elements of the novel and of painting.
 As cinema, it constructs into one whole three interrelated directions of enquiry: what the century has done to cinema; what cinema has done to the century; what makes up the image (cinematic or otherwise) in general.
 Above and beyond its scholarly dimension, Histoire(s) involves a positive project of the reinvention of cinema through the realization of Godard's earlier ideas on the history of cinema, and the cinematic modes of thought and history, along with establishing "metacinema" as a way to view the world, following Henri Bergson and Gilles Deleuze.
 At the same time, Godard seeks to push the limits of cinema in order to bring about his "videographic refashioning of cinema in the technical, ontological, and philosophical manners necessarily involves bringing cinema to its limits".

 Episodes

-Histoire(s) du cinéma consists of 4 chapters, each one subdivided into two parts, making for a total of 8 episodes.
-The first two episodes, Toutes les histoires (1988) and Une histoire seule (1989) run 52 minutes and 42 minutes, respectively; the remaining 6 episodes, premiered 1997 - 1998, run under 40 minutes each.
+Histoire(s) du cinéma consists of four chapters, each one subdivided into two parts, making for a total of eight episodes.